 It’s no wonder Hawaii is often referred to as a “dreamer’s paradise”!

-If you have young children and plan on enjoying lots of time by the water, Maui’s soft sand beaches and gentle, rolling waves are the perfect place for you and your family.
+If you have young children and plan to enjoy lots of time by the water, Maui’s soft sand beaches and gentle, rolling waves are the perfect place for you and your family.

-One great spot to check out is “Secret Beach,” located in Makena on the south side of the island.
-The best part?
-You’ll have the place mostly to yourself.
+One great spot to check out is “Secret Beach,” located in Makena on the island’s south side.

 The beach is officially a part of Paako Cave.
 It’s accessible via two black lava rock walls located at the third (last) entrance to Makena Beach.

 If you’re looking for a fascinating and intimate beach setting, it’s a great place to try out some local snorkeling without the pesky crowds!